Go to the Students section

 Direct Loans are provided by the US government and are available to US citizens who have firmly accepted an unconditional offer to study at Oxford Brookes.

-The Brookes Financial Aid team administers Direct Loans to eligible students from the US studying at Oxford Brookes and has been approved by the US Department of Education for the origination and disbursal Federal Direct Loans.
+The University's International Students Compliance team administers Direct Loans to eligible students from the US studying at Oxford Brookes and has been approved by the US Department of Education for the origination and disbursal Federal Direct Loans.

 You may borrow up to the cost of attendance which is set by the School.
+Please note that you should borrow only what you need.
 The maximum loans you can receive cannot exceed the yearly cost of attendance less any financial aid you may be receiving which includes:

 The cost of attendance covers: